All Episodes

 It's already swallowed America.

-And now it's coming for us too.
+And now it's coming for us, too.

 Now he's back.

-On September 17th, Donald Trump So she's essentially saying we thought that if we tur we played the democratic card, we would win, but we lost.
+So she's essentially saying, we thought that if we played the Democratic card, we would win.

-What what else do you want?
+What else do you want?

-Well, if if we don't win, it's fascism.
+Well, if we don't win, it's fascism.

 Here, let's remember this man who is essentially playing into this alarmist narrative according to which everyone who disagrees with the left is a fascist.

-Let us remember this.
+Let's remember this.

-They are disgusting nothing truth.
+They are disgusting nothing.

-And then they had the free Palestine chant.
+And then they had the Free Palestine chant.

-Who was released?
+And man, who was released?

-He didn't face any anything, any consequences for him.
+He didn't face any, anything, any consequences for him.

 It's inventing enemies.

-They are pandering to people with this rhetoric, and if the unless they change course, they will find themselves completely pandering to narcissistic psychopaths.
+And unless they change course, they will find themselves completely pandering to narcissistic psychopaths.

 And I think it's worth pointing out just real quick that it is the left doing it first and the right only reacting to it.

-I think I said it on the other day, is a reason why all throughout history the the right has been known as reactionary, the forces of reaction.
+There's a reason why all throughout history the right has been known as reactionary.

 Yeah, we're reacting to your insanity.